 "I was sorry to learn that Safeway has dropped the fuel station from its plans," said Planning Commissioner Arne Olson.

-But when Safeway representatives first discussed their long-range plans for the Bernal site with the city Planning Commission in 2008, several commissioners indicated they might not approve the plan if Safeway insisted on including the gas station.
+But when Safeway representatives first discussed its long-range plans for the Bernal site with the city Planning Commission in 2008, several commissioners indicated they might not approve the plan if Safeway insisted on including the gas station.
 Opposition also was expected from the owners of the Shell Oil service station that is located directly across Valley Avenue from the proposed Safeway store.

 Safeway said its new store would be patterned after Lifestyle stores already open in Livermore, San Ramon, Alameda and Novato.
 Similar to those stores, it will feature foods under the "Eating Right" label for the calorie conscious and the big "O" for organics sections of foods.